jjjhenriksen/PantherHacks/README.md

 # Wellness Wizard

 ## About the Project
 Wellness Wizard is our team's submission to the inaugural PantherHacks!
+Our AI-powered chatbot is designed to provide you with personalized wellness tips, resources, and support.
+Whether you're feeling stressed, anxious, or just need someone to talk to, Wellness Wizard is your go-to companion for all things wellness.
+Wellness Wizard uses OpenAI's gpt-4.1-nano model.

 We used [Chapman University brand colors](https://brand.chapman.edu/colors/) in honor of PantherHacks being the first Chapman hackathon!

 We built this web application using Bootstrap, Node.js, and the OpenAI API.